 As we mentioned earlier, many times the 18-month sleep regression is caused by a healthy streak of independence.
 Now that your toddler is old enough to do many things on his own, he might think that he can decide when to go to bed!
 To help, consider setting limits and enforcing discipline during the waking hours.
 (We love the book 1,2,3 Magic.)
 Also, it’s important to give your toddler choices during bedtime.
 Let him decide what pajamas to wear or what stories to read.
 This will help satisfy his need for independence while also enforcing his bedtime routine.

 If all else fails, it might be time to introduce some sleep training techniques.
 To find the best technique for your family, check out our blog posts on sleep training methods.
-And, if you’re still having issues after a few weeks, feel free to give us a call!
+And, if you’re still having issues after a few weeks, feel free to schedule a free consultation!
 We can develop a personalized sleep plan that will get your whole family sleeping in no time!